bahlani/wework-websearcher/README.md

 The results should be writted out to a file results.txt Avoid using thread pooling libraries like Executor, ThreadPoolExecutor, Celluloid, or Parallel streams.
 The solution must be written in Kotlin or Java.
 Sample urls.txt: https://s3.amazonaws.com/fieldlens-public/urls.txt  The solution must be able to be run from the command line (dont assume JDK is available): java -jar ./websitesearcher.jar

-Getting Started Simply run it by command line: java -jar ./websitesearcher.jar [-options] where options include: -searchText the Search Term (Default: Social) -fileWithURLs a file url which contains a list of urls as input (Default: https://s3.amazonaws.com/fieldlens-public/urls.txt).
+Getting Started Simply run it by command line: java -jar ./websitesearcher-0.1.jar [-options] where options include: -searchText the Search Term (Default: Social) -fileWithURLs a file url which contains a list of urls as input (Default: https://s3.amazonaws.com/fieldlens-public/urls.txt).

-Maven required for build and run test cases.
+JAVA 1.8 and Maven required for build and run test cases.

-Running the tests mvn test
+Running the tests: mvn test

 Built With Maven - Dependency Management

+Version: 0.1

 Author Riti Bahlani